 The suspension is a very conventional MacPherson strut front/torsion beam rear setup.
 The car comes with a 6-speaker stereo, power accessories and automatic climate control -- essentially a very conventional mid-size sedan, but one that achieves 51 mpg in the city and 48 mpg on the highway.

 Several Prius variations are available, intended to appeal to a wider group of potential buyers.
 A larger version of the Prius is called the Prius v.
 It's a little longer than the standard Prius, with most of that length going for rear-seat room and rear cargo space, essentially making this a "Prius Wagon."
-The Prius v gets the same powertrain -- a 1.8L 4-cylinder and battery pack -- and fuel economy will be slightly lower with this model.
+The Prius v gets the same 1.8L 4-cylinder and battery pack, and fuel economy will be slightly lower with this model.
 However, it still offers the same value-packed standard feature list and "green" credibility as its older brother.

 Special options include hard-drive-based navigation, a pre-collision safety system, panoramic power moonroof and Entune, which is essentially a suite of mobile applications and data services that connect you with your Prius.

 All Prius models come standard with a host of safety features, such as advanced multi-stage airbags, stability and traction control, anti-lock brakes with brake assist, a tire pressure monitor and more.